Niirvana23/hetzner-autodiscovery/README.md

 1- Clone or download this repository to your local machine.

-2- Open the prometheus.yml file in a text editor.
+2- Open the Hetzner Auto discovery.yml file in a text editor. (this exp of prometheus.yml file)

 3- Customize the configuration based on your Hetzner infrastructure setup.